vickjoeobi/nrw-html-and-css-2021-spring/lesson8/index.md

 - What is CSS?
 - What does Style Sheet in CSS stand for?
-- How does CSS rules and language looks like?
+- How do the CSS rules and language looks like?

 ETA: 10 mins